josmanperez/josmanperez.github.io/_posts/2025-02-02-Recommendation-system-with-vector-search.md

   });
 ```

-We are using `upsertable` to avoid duplicating documents if this option is selected more than once and the vector embeddings is already created for a certain document.
+We are using `upsertable` to avoid duplicating documents if this option is selected more than once and the vector embeddings are already created for a certain document.

-This part of our application will take a bit to execute but by the time it ends, in your Atlas Cluster you wil find a new database and a new collection with documents with the following structure:
+This part of our application will take a bit to execute but by the time it ends, in your Atlas Cluster you will find a new database and a new collection with documents with the following structure:

 ```bash
 {